Be a Good Bird Landlord With a Purple Martin House

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Purple-hued swallows arrive just in time to select a new home for spring nesting season.
-Use a purple martin house to attract these beautiful birds.
+Purple-hued swallows arrive just in time to select a home for spring nesting season.
+Use a purple martin house to attract these birds.

 Why Purple Martins Need Houses